 There are approximately 340 different species of hummingbirds in the world.
 Interestingly, they only live in the Western Hemisphere (North and South America).
 You can find nectar drinking birds on continents like Africa and Asia, but they are sunbirds, not hummingbirds.

 Why don’t hummingbirds live in Europe, Africa or Asia?
 Scientists are not yet sure.
-What they do know, is that at one time in the distant past, hummingbirds DID live in the western hemisphere.
+What they do know, is that at one time in the distant past, hummingbirds DID live in the eastern hemisphere.
 The oldest hummingbird fossils we have are from Germany, Poland and France, at about 30-35 million years ago.
-We don’t know how hummingbirds traveled to the Americas, or why they seemed to abandon the Western world altogether.
+We don’t know how hummingbirds traveled to the Americas, or why they seemed to abandon the Eastern world altogether.
 It is an interesting mystery scientists are still unraveling.

 What we do know is when they reached the America’s, they found little competition, and were able to spread and populate quickly.
 They have the ability to evolve rapidly to make use of their specific environments.

 The majority of hummingbirds live in the tropics.
 Colombia and Ecuador boast 130-160 different species, whereas only 17 species consistently nest within the United States.
 Most of those 17 are found relatively close to the Mexican boarder.
 However there are hummingbirds as far north as southern Alaska, and as far south as the southern tip of Argentina at the bottom of South America.

 Only the ruby-throated hummingbirds nest east of the Mississippi River.
 Most U.S. states only have one or two species that are common.
 Southern California has three species that will show up at backyard feeders commonly, Anna’s, Allen’s and Costa’s.
 Southern Arizona boasts some of the highest hummingbird diversity in the U.S. with up to 14 species visiting in a year.